hellogreg/pstv/pstv.md

 Also, it is nice to have -- just in case.
 Being able to switch right from a game to movie without turning off my device or changing inputs on my TV is a nice little perk.
 Plus, Sony has the best Netflix interface.

 For my summer vacation, I’m taking one portable media device with me.
 If the PSTV had Netflix and Spotify, it’d be a no-brainer.
-But I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.
+But instead, I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.

 ### PlayStation Retro Mode